linode/docs/docs/applications/configuration-management/terraform/how-to-provision-an-unmanaged-kubernetes-cluster-using-terraform/index.md

 - '[Kubernetes Terraform installer for Linode Instances](https://registry.terraform.io/modules/linode/k8s/linode/0.1.2)'
 ---

 Use [Terraform](https://www.terraform.io/), the popular orchestration tool by [HaschiCorp](https://www.hashicorp.com/), to deploy a Kubernetes cluster on Linode.
 [Linode's Terraform K8s module]((https://registry.terraform.io/modules/linode/k8s/linode/0.1.2)) creates a Kubernetes cluster running on the [CoreOS ContainerLinux operating system](https://coreos.com/os/docs/latest/).
-After creating a Master and worker nodes, the module will connect via SSH to these instances and install [kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm/), [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/), and other Kubernetes binaries to `/opt/bin`.
-It will also handle initializing kubeadm, joining your worker nodes to the master, and configuring kubectl.
-For the cluster's container networking interface, Calico will be installed.
-Finally, a kubectl admin config file will be installed to your local environment, which you can use to connect to your cluster's API server.
+After creating a Master and worker nodes, the module connects through SSH to these instances and installs [kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm/), [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/), and other Kubernetes binaries to `/opt/bin`.
+It also handles initializing kubeadm, joining worker nodes to the master, and configuring kubectl.
+For the cluster's container networking interface, Calico is installed.
+Finally, a kubectl admin config file is installed to the local environment, which you can use to connect to your cluster's API server.

 Using Linode's Terraform k8s module simplifies many of the steps involved in manually deploying a Kubernetes cluster with kubeadm.
 To learn more about kubeadm, see our [Getting Started with Kubernetes: Use kubeadm to Deploy a Cluster on Linode](/docs/kubernetes/getting-started-with-kubernetes/) guide.